 20. Are there targets to reduce greenhouse gas emissions from buildings in your jurisdiction?
 Is there legislation requiring buildings to meet certain minimum energy efficiency criteria?
-If yes, please give brief details.

 The government is committed to the reduction of greenhouse gas emissions and the efficient use of renewable energies.
-The Energy Savings ordinance (Energieeinsparverordnung) which will be amended in October 2009, contains a full set of measures to obtain this goal.
-An Energy Pass (Energieausweis) is mandatory from 1 July 2008 for residential buildings completed before 1965.
+The Energy Savings Ordinance (Energieeinsparverordnung) which was amended in October 2009, contains a full set of measures to obtain this goal.
+An energy pass (Energieausweis) is mandatory from 1 July 2008 for residential buildings completed before 1965.
 An energy pass for other residential buildings is mandatory from 1 January 2009, and for all non-residential buildings from 1 July 2009.
-The Energy Pass contains information about current consumption relating to the general demand of energy used for heating and hot water.
+The energy pass contains information about current consumption relating to the general demand of energy used for heating and hot water.
 Its aim is to provide information on the energy efficiency of the building.
-It can be issued by architects, engineers, chimneysweepers and so on, and is valid for ten years.
-A potential buyer can waive its right to obtain an Energy Pass.
-If it does not, failing to provide an Energy Pass is an administrative offence.
+It can be issued by architects, engineers, chimney sweepers and so on, and is valid for ten years.
+A potential buyer can waive its right to obtain an energy pass.
+If it does not, failing to provide an energy pass is an administrative offence.

-Further measures contain tighter requirements for energy savings of newly built houses by 30%, including material variation of existing buildings and the obligation to refit old equipment and buildings.
+Further measures contain tighter requirements for energy savings from newly built houses of 30%, including material variation of existing buildings and the obligation to refit old equipment and buildings.